 Muscles Highlighted: Psoas, iliacus, quadratus lumborum, and piriformis.
 Begin in a half-kneeling position.
 As you slowly bring your right hip forward you should begin to feel a stretch in the front of your hip.
 Grab your back foot and squeeze your back glut to increase the stretch on your Hip Flexors.

-How to stretch correctly
+How to stretching correctly

 Muscle stretching exercises should be performed before and after physical activity, in addition, a physiotherapist could indicate them as a form of treatment, as they help to improve muscle flexibility, prevent and treat muscle and joint pain.